-Checkout: Students may check out two (2) books at a time for a two (2) week period.
-They may renew twice.
-Books must be brought to the Media Center to be renewed.
+Checkout: Students may check out two (2) books at a time for a one-week period.
+They may renew books if they need them subsequent weeks.
 Teachers and staff may check out books on an unlimited basis.

 Students have regular access to the Media Center for book exchange through Library.
-Students may also visit the Media Center after school and from other classes with permission from their teacher.
+Students may also visit the Media Center from other classes with permission from their teacher.

 Lost or Damaged Books: If a book is lost, the student is responsible for the cost of the book.
 You can purchase a copy of the book and return that, also.